Horrocks Barracks: 1945 – 1992: British Use (Horrocks Barracks)

 The Navy, Army and Air Force Institutes (NAAFI).

+The Royal Pioneer Corps, as per 13 February 1985.

 1992 – present: Landesgartenschau 1994

 The whole Schloss-area was handed back to the German authorities in 1992 to create what was the "Landesgartenschau 1994".
 211 MCAG RE undertook the construction of six twin city partnership gardens as a Military Aid to the Civil Community (MACC) task.

 The former NAAFI-shop-building was first known as the "Bürgerhaus" and nowadays as the "Schlosshalle".